(latterly known as the Mark I) ~ and its successor - the Mark II

 it can be seen below that a Martini International Mk.II's day is never done!

-Or see the "bull-barrelled" Mk.V shown on the page for the Internationals Mks.
+Or see the "bull-barrelled" Mk.V shown at the bottom of the page for the Internationals Mks.
 IV &V.

 See also the BSA Martini International Mk.III